Cristian-Ipaz07/images_IABet/README.md

 with up-to-date rosters.

 ## Updating Rosters
 Use `scripts/update_roster.py` to refresh `data/players_id.json` with official rosters from the NBA API.
-If the API does not yet expose a roster for the requested season, the script keeps the previously stored players so existing data is not lost.
+The script loads the current file and only replaces a team's player list when the API returns data, preserving existing rosters when information is missing so that the file is never overwritten with empty lists.

 ```bash
 python scripts/update_roster.py --season 2025-26